aeturrell/coding-for-economists/code-preliminaries.md

     - linearmodels
 ```

-Note that most of these packages will be installed by conda, with just a few being installed by pip.
-The entire environment can be installed on the command line by running (from the same directory as the environment file):
+To install a new environment with these packages, you would need to create a new file called `codeforecon.yml` in Visual Studio Code and copy and paste the list of packages from above into it.
+Then, the entire environment can be installed on the command line by running (from the same directory as the environment file):

 ```bash
 conda env create -f codeforecon.yml
 ```

+The `-f` flag tells the `conda env create` command that the file with the packages in is to follow; here, that file is called `codeforecon.yml`.
+When you enter the command on the terminal, you will see packages begin to download and install.
+Note that most of these packages are installed by conda, with just a few being installed by pip.
+If you already have a environment with the same name (`codeforecon` in this case), the command will fail as you can't overwrite an existing environment-you'd need to remove it first.

-This saves the tedium of installing packages one-by-one, and it gives you a nice separate environment for going through 'coding for economists'.
+This approach saves the tedium of installing packages one-by-one, and it gives you a nice separate environment for going through 'coding for economists'.
 Remember, to use the new environment, use the button in Visual Studio Code or `conda activate codeforecon` on the command line.
 You can find much more details of how to use environments--including deleting them--over on Anaconda's [guide to managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## (Advanced) Fine-tuning your integrated development environment